 Specs, prices, features: Everything you need to know about the Honda ADV350

 Specs, prices, features: Everything you need to know about the Honda PCX160

 In the end, the Romblomanons got more than what they’d been praying for.
 With each turbine producing 300kW of power at speeds of 3-25m/sec, the entire Romblon province now enjoys a power surplus.
 So what will they do with the excess electricity?

 This is where Honda came in.
 The Japanese corporation has designed and built mobile power packs and 17 battery-charging stations called Exchangers.
 After they were network-linked to the diesel power plants and the wind turbines, the Exchangers were then positioned in different areas of the 42km Romblon road loop to supply electricity to 100 Honda PCX Electric scooters leased to residents.
 The locals’ response to the program has been overwhelmingly positive.

 On February 10, 2019, we were accorded an exclusive test ride of the Honda PCX Electric scooter around Romblon.
 And here’s our take on this futuristic ride.

-In terms of overall design and styling, the PCX Electric is very similar to the PCX 150 now being sold locally for P133,900.
+In terms of overall design and styling, the PCX Electric is very similar to the PCX 150 being sold locally.
 From the curvaceous body to the sleek headlamp, taillight, digital dash, and even the comfy seat, the Honda e-scooter is identical to its gasoline-fed sibling.